Bow Bridge, London

 Prior to the construction of the first bridge, settlements on both sides of the river were known as Stratford.
 Afterwards, the western Stratford settlement become suffixed by “-atte-Bow” (at the Bow), eventually becoming known simply as Bow.
-The eastern Stratford became suffixed by "Langthorne" after a large and notable tree, but lost that suffix over time and is now know simply as Stratford.
+The eastern Stratford became suffixed by "Langthorne" after a large and notable tree but lost that suffix over time and is now known simply as Stratford.

 There was a battle at Bow Bridge, on 4th June 1648, during the Wars of the Three Kingdoms.

 Origin

 In 1110 Matilda, wife of Henry I, attempted to cross the Lea to get to Barking Abbey.
 The Queen (or some of her retinue) fell into the water while fording the Lea, a dangerous situation, especially with the heavy clothes worn by many women of the era.